-Accounting is About More than Crunching Numbers: Learn What Accountants Do
+Accounting is More than Crunching Numbers: Read an Accounting Job Description

 Perhaps you interact with accountants regularly, or only once a year during tax season.
 That’s when they’re most visible, but accountants work behind the scenes year-round.